 Decide Where To Place The Traps

-If you want to know how to get rid of mice in the garage, then you need to know the best places to put mouse traps.
+If you want to know how to get rid of mice in the garage, you need to know the best places to put mouse traps.

 Make a note of the best places to put your mouse traps, but don’t put them down just yet.